zhengwei302/zhengwei302.github.io/_pages/about.md

 social: true
 ---

-I am a Postdoctoral Researcher at the KAIST Interaction Lab (KIXLAB).
-I received my Ph.D. in Human-Computer Interaction from the VisLab at the Hong Kong University of Science and Technology (HKUST), where I was supervised by Prof. Huamin Qu and co-supervised by Prof. Pan Hui.
-My academic foundation was further enriched by my time as a Visiting Researcher at the University of Chicago’s Knowledge Lab, collaborating with Prof. James Evans, and as a Research Intern at Microsoft Research Asia (MSRA) under the guidance of Dr. Yun Wang.
+I am a Postdoctoral Researcher at the KAIST Interaction Lab (KIXLAB), working with Prof. Juho Kim.
+I received my Ph.D. in Human-Computer Interaction from the VisLab at HKUST, where I was advised by Prof. Huamin Qu and Prof. Pan Hui.
+My academic journey includes roles as a Visiting Researcher at the University of Chicago’s Knowledge Lab (with Prof. James Evans) and as a Research Intern at Microsoft Research Asia (MSRA) (guided by Dr. Yun Wang).

-My research sits at the intersection of Visual Analytics, Human-Centered AI (HCAI), and Extended Reality (VR/AR/MR).
-Driven by the principle of the "human–AI loop," I investigate how intent capture and collaborative feedback can empower creators and enhance human agency.
-My current work focuses on two primary pillars:
+My research bridges Visual Analytics, Human-Centered AI (HCAI), and Extended Reality (XR).
+Driven by the principle of the "human–AI loop," I investigate how intent capture and collaborative feedback can enhance human agency.
+My current work focuses on two pillars:

-* **Immersive Environments for Skill Training:** Leveraging interactive environments to facilitate expert learning and skill acquisition.
+* **Immersive Environments for Skill Training**: Facilitating expert learning and skill acquisition through interactive systems.

-* **Human–AI Collaboration:** Designing multi-agent co-creation systems that foster seamless partnerships between humans and generative intelligence for collaborative content creation.
+* **Human–AI Collaboration**: Designing multi-agent systems that foster seamless co-creation between humans and generative AI.

-I am an active contributor to the academic community, having organized courses at SIGGRAPH and SIGGRAPH Asia, and served as a Workshop Program Chair for CVPR and Proceedings Chair for ACM MMSys.
-My scholarly work has been published in premier venues such as CHI, UIST, IEEE TVCG, and VR, earning Best Paper Honorable Mentions at IEEE VR and ICSC.
-Beyond academia, my systems are supported by multiple research grants and a U.S. patent, with practical deployments bridging academic research and real-world Hollywood film production.

-Ultimately, my goal is to shape AI systems that make complex information intuitive and create innovative pathways for responsible artistic expression.
+My work has been published in premier venues including CHI, UIST, IEEE TVCG, and VR, earning Best Paper Honorable Mentions at IEEE VR and ICSC.
+I actively serve the community by organizing courses at SIGGRAPH and taking on chair roles for CVPR and ACM MMSys.
+Beyond academia, my systems are supported by multiple grants.
+Ultimately, my goal is to shape AI systems that make complex information intuitive and open innovative pathways for responsible artistic expression.
+Ultimately, my goal is to shape AI systems that make complex information intuitive and open innovative pathways for responsible artistic expression.

 ## Academic Service